Kolmen/test/README.md

 The [**IIS2ICLX**](https://www.st.com/en/mems-and-sensors/iis2iclx.html), the dual-axis high-accuracy digital inclinometer with embedded Machine Learning Core (MLC) will be used in this tutorial.
 In particular, the [**STEVAL-MKI209V1K**](https://www.st.com/en/evaluation-tools/steval-mki209v1k.html), a dedicated DIL24 adapter board for the IIS2ICLX is considered.
 Anyway, the same procedure shown in this tutorial also applies to other ST sensors with MLC support.

 ST provides many evaluation boards for the ST MEMS sensors.
-In this case, the following boards are selected:
+In this case, the following boards are selected, from which you can select one (utilization of both boards is described in the last section):
 1. [**STEVAL-MKI109V3**](https://www.st.com/en/evaluation-tools/steval-mki109v3.html), or also known as **ProfiMEMSTool** motherboard, that is compatible with all ST MEMS sensors on a DIL24 adapter board.
 The board is supported by the **Unico-GUI** PC application and is used for sensor performance evaluation.
 2. One of our [**STM32 Nucleo boards**](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html), for example the [**NUCLEO-F401RE**](https://www.st.com/en/evaluation-tools/nucleo-f401re.html), with a MEMS expansion board, e.g. the [**X-NUCLEO-IKS02A1**](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html).
 This set of boards is supported by the **X-CUBE-MEMS1** software package *(only selected Nucleo boards are supported)* and the results can be visualized in the **Unicleo-GUI**.